KitWilliams07/MechaCar_Statistical_Analysis/README.md

 The p-value of 0.04168 is smaller than the significance level cutoff.
 This means the Lot 3 mean PSI is statistically different to the population value of 1500.
 This suggests again that the Lot 3 PSI values are off and something is wrong with this lot.

+## Study Design: MechaCar vs Competition

+A study could be created that compares the MechaCar ____ compared to its competition